 When anxiety hits, you’ll do just about anything to feel better, whether it’s breathing exercises, meditation, or even exercising at random hours—but all that can seem like a whole lot of work when you’re already feeling off.
 But what if we said that there were certain essential oils for anxiety that required nothing but just letting them do their job?
 (Seriously, the most you’d probably have to do is rub a few drops onto your wrist, take a few sniffs, or put some into an oil diffuser.)

-The thing that’s particularly cool about essential oils is that some of them are even “adaptogens,” meaning that they “adapt” to the needs of whoever is using them.
+The thing that’s particularly cool about essential oils is that some of them are even "adaptogens," meaning that they increase the body's ability to adapt to stress.
 They can soothe you if you’re worked up, or they can stimulate you if you need a little boost of energy (see lavender below).

 If you’re not sure whether you believe that natural oils can relieve anxiety, then it may be time to listen to science.
-A study conducted in Germany found that “essential oils may affect a number of biological factors, including heart rate, stress levels, blood pressure, breathing, and immune function.”
+Research has found that “essential oils may affect a number of biological factors, including heart rate, stress levels, blood pressure, breathing, and immune function.”
 But which type should you use when?

-Let us break down the top five essential oils for anxiety that actually work.
+Let us break down the top four essential oils for anxiety that actually work.
 Use one, or mix as many of your favorites together for maximum results.

 When it comes to anxiety relief, this oil, which comes directly from the cedar tree, targets the mind.
 The fragrance works to increase the levels of serotonin in your body (serotonin is a feel-good hormone that helps keep your mood in balance).
 Once in the brain, serotonin converts to melatonin, which helps promote better sleep, so say goodbye to restless nights.
 (By the way, if you suffer from insomnia, you may already take melatonin supplements to help get your sleep schedule back on track.)

 Yes, a cup of chamomile tea is totally calming, but did you ever think that its mellow scent had something to do with it?
-An exploratory study at the University of Pennsylvania School of Medicine found that chamomile oil can have antidepressant qualities in addition to treating anxiety.
+Research has shown that chamomile oil can have antidepressant qualities, in addition to treating anxiety.
 Although it's important to note: If you have a ragweed allergy, it’s possible you may also be allergic to chamomile.

 Bergamot is a citrusy scent, known to be one of the most effective of its kind at calming nerves.
 And how do we know that?
 Well, a 2011 study in Taiwan found that schoolteachers who had feelings of anxiety and then breathed in the essential oil for just 10 minutes a week reported lower blood pressure and heart rate.
 The best part?
 It seemed to work better on those who had higher levels of anxiety.